Royal question: Monarchy and the constitution

 Belgium gained its independence from the United Netherlands in 1830 and was established as a popular and constitutional monarchy under a bicameral parliamentary democracy.
 A liberal Constitution was written in 1831 which codified the responsibilities and restrictions imposed on the monarch.
 As head of state, the King's acts were not valid without the countersignature and approval of a government minister.
 However, he was vested with full control of military matters in his capacity as Commander-in-Chief.
 Which responsibility would take precedence if they became incompatible was left ambiguous and this uncertainty would lie at the heart of the royal question.

 The first King, Leopold I, accepted the terms of the Constitution but attempted to use its ambiguities to subtly increase his own powers.
 This was continued by his successors, although with little real success.

 King Leopold III

 King Leopold III came to the throne in 1934 after his father, Albert I, died in a mountaineering accident.
 Albert, known as the "Knight King" (roi-chevalier or koning-ridder), had been hugely popular in Belgium after commanding the Belgian army during World War I (1914–18) while much of the country was under German occupation.
 Leopold's reign was marked by economic crisis in the wake of the Great Depression, and political agitation by both far-left and far-right parties.
 Amid this period of crisis, Leopold attempted to expand the powers of the monarch.
-He was widely suspected of holding authoritarian and right-wing political views.
+He was widely suspected of holding authoritarian and right-wing political views and was accordingly held in high esteem by various far-right movements in Belgium throughout his reign.
+These movements hoped to replace the parlementarian system by an authoritarian regime led by Leopold.
 From 1936, Leopold was a strong supporter of Belgium's "independence policy" of political neutrality in the face of Nazi Germany's increasingly aggressive territorial expansion.